-We’ll start, of course, with ways to collect quantitative data (email metrics, social reactions, etc); then we’ll show you how to collect qualitative data which sometimes gets neglected due to our passion for numbers; and lastly, we’ll show you ways to get closer to your workforce to really get a sense of how things are going, metrics aside.
+We’ll start, of course, with ways to collect quantitative data (email metrics, etc); then we’ll show you how to collect qualitative data which sometimes gets neglected due to our passion for numbers; and lastly, we’ll show you ways to get closer to your workforce to really get a sense of how things are going, metrics aside.

 Let’s get started.

 The first and most fundamental step to measure your internal communications is to start tracking your internal emails!

 This means you’ll need a tool that allows you to track email opens, link clicks, device used and location on both aggregate and individual levels.
 You’ll also want a tool that allows for social reactions as a way to reduce friction between you and feedback from your employees.